kind3r/getting-started-with-your-artillery-printer/_posts/2020-05-30-BLTouch-setup.md

 ---
-title: How to setup a BLTouch probe on tour Artillery printer
+title: How to setup a BLTouch probe on your Artillery printer
 updated: 02-06-2020
 cover: /img/Genius-BLT-pins.png
 ---